houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 Firstly, I will use the pumping lemma to prove that .
 For the sake of contradiction, assume that is regular.
 By the pumping lemma, there exists such that.

 In summary, `/^(a*)b+\1$/` is an instance of a JavaScript regular expression (with a backreference) that does not denote a regular language.
-So, as a language denoting mechanism, JavaScript regular expressions denote a proper superclass of regular languages.
+So, as a language denoting mechanism, JavaScript regular expressions do not only denote the class of regular languages.
 So, they are not a regular language denoting mechanism.
 In other words, they are not regular.

 ### 4.2 Context-free languages and NFAs